 Level of aggregation Description of product/Group of products Are you reporting low carbon product/s or avoided emissions?
-Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment Product Gasoline Diesel Low carbon product Scope 1 GHG emissions from consumers of retail fuels were avoided by blending renewable alternatives to gasoline (ethanol) and renewable alternatives to diesel (Hydrogenation Derived Renewable Diesel [HDRD] and biodiesel) into gasoline and diesel, respectively.
-Where possible, Husky blends 10% ethanol into all grades of gasoline.
-In 2015, this equated to an average 9.5% ethanol blend, which exceeded federal and provincial requirements at the point of blending (Canada Federal - 5%, BC - 5%, AB - 5%, SK - 7.5%, MB - 8.5%, ON - 5%). ii.
-In 2015 the blending of ethanol into gasoline resulted in a reduction of 34,000 metric tonnes of CO2 per year based on a 2007 baseline 2007 is a baseline year generated by the Government of Canada that takes into account all industry emissions and the fuel offering of that year; it is integrated into the GHG model assumptions. iii.
-The most up to date version of National Resources Canada's (NRCan) GHGenius model was used to calculate the carbon intensities of Husky's fuels.
+Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment Group of products Gasoline and diesel blends with renewable fuels Avoided emissions Other: Natural Resources Canada's GHGenius model Less than or equal to 10% Scope 1 GHG emissions from transportation fuel combustion were avoided by blending renewable alternatives to gasoline (ethanol) and renewable alternatives to diesel (Hydrogenation-Derived Renewable Diesel [HDRD] and biodiesel) into gasoline and diesel, respectively.
+Where possible, Husky blends up to 10% ethanol into all grades of gasoline.
+In 2016, this equated to an average 9.4% ethanol blend, which exceeded federal and provincial requirements at the point of blending (Canada Federal - 5%, BC - 5%, AB - 5%, SK - 7.5%, MB - 8.5%, ON - 5%).
+In 2016 the blending of ethanol into gasoline resulted in a reduction of 61,000 metric tonnes of CO2 relative to the 2007 baseline.
+(2007 is the Government of Canada baseline year that takes into account all industry emissions and the fuel offering of that year; it is integrated into the GHG model assumptions.)
+The most up-to-date version of National Resources Canada's (NRCan) GHGenius model was used to calculate the carbon intensities of Husky's fuel blends.
 The B.C.
 Renewable and Low Carbon Fuel Requirements Regulation's Emissions Calculation was used to determine emissions reductions.
-Emissions Reduction (tonnes) = (CI class x EER fuel - CI fuel) x EC fuel / 1,000,000 CI class = the prescribed carbon intensity limit for the compliance period for the class of fuel of which the fuel is a part EER fuel - the prescribed energy effectiveness ratio for that fuel in that class of fuel CI fuel = the carbon intensity of the fuel (via GHGenius) EC fuel = the energy content of the fuel calculated in accordance with the regulations iv.
-Husky is not considering generating Certified Emission Reduction (JI) of the United Nations Framework Convention on Climate Change (UNFCCC) at this time.
+Emissions Reduction (tonnes) = (CI class x EER fuel - CI fuel) x EC fuel / 1,000,000, where CI class = the prescribed carbon intensity limit for the compliance period for the class of fuel of which the fuel is a part; EER fuel = the prescribed energy effectiveness ratio for that fuel in that class of fuel; CI fuel = the carbon intensity of the fuel (via GHGenius); EC fuel = the energy content of the fuel calculated in accordance with the regulations.
+Husky is not considering generating Certified Emission Reductions (CERs) or Emission Reduction Units (ERUs) within the framework of Clean Development Mechanism (CDM) or Joint Implementation (JI) of the United Nations Framework Convention on Climate Change (UNFCCC) at this time.
+Product Ethanol Low carbon product Other: Natural Resources Canada's GHGenius model 0% Less than or equal to 10% Husky has 22 currently approved carbon intensities registered with the B.C.
+Ministry of Energy and Mines using the GHGenius model to calculate carbon intensities.